LIS561/syllabi/presentations/language2.md

 - In other words, $(Pab \wedge {\neg}Qbc)$ is the same as $(P(a,b)\ \&\ {-Q}(b,c))$.
 - van Benthem, et al. use $D$ for the domain set and $I$ for the interpretation function.
 - But Bach calls the domain set $E$ (entities) and the interpretation function $D$ (denotes).
-- I will bring in some details from the van Bentham readings, but use Bach's notation in this presentation.
+- I will bring in some details from the van Benthem readings, but use Bach's notation in this presentation.
 - Bach calls his structure an interpretation, so I'll use $I$ for that.